5 Common Causes Of Pool Leaks

-The main drain is one of the hardest, complicating factors for finding leaks in pools.
-Since you should not drain a pool, it is very difficult to inspect without proper training or equipment.
+The main drain is one of the hardest and most complicated factors for finding leaks in pools.
+Since you should not completely drain a pool, it is very difficult to inspect the main drain without proper training or equipment.
 Main drains can leak around the fixture itself as well as through the suction pipe that connects to them.
-Additionally, the main drain can develop leaks in the hydrostatic relief valve in them fails from rust or a rock obstructing the valve from closing properly.
+Additionally, the main drain can develop leaks in the hydrostatic relief valve.
+This is often caused when rust or a rock obstructs the valve from closing properly.

 Leaks in equalizer pipes are one of the most likely suspects with older swimming pools.
-The equalizer line in the pool is a non-pressurized pipe that connects from the main drain to the underside of the skimmer, therefore, often left even in major renovations.
+The equalizer line in the pool is a non-pressurized pipe that connects from the main drain to the underside of the skimmer.
+Because it is usually found in older swimming pools, it is often left out of major renovations.
 Call your trusted leak detection company right away if you suspect you have a leak.

 Loose or Broken Fittings

 While breaks, cracks, or collapses in the pipe can happen anywhere, they are most likely to be where joint connections have been made.
 This is very common in both pools and spas and can be fixed easily if the location is easy as well.